Net Jacobsson, Co-Founder & Partner

 Yoky Matsuoka, Advisor

-Yoky Matsuoka joined Google [x] as one of the three founding members before taking her position as VP of Technology at Nest.
+Yoky Matsuoka joined Google [x] as one of the three founding members before taking her position as Chief Technology Officer at Nest.

 Yoky grew up assuming she would become a professional tennis player.